neeasade/colort/README.md

 - The color is assumed to be the last 6 chars of the input string (can be changed with `-s`)
 - The `-l` flag limits color tinting by not letting values roll around.
 - The `-i` flag inverts colors.
-- The `-s` selects the index in the input string to start getting color from.
+- The `-s` flag selects the index in the input string to start getting color from.
+- The `-t` flag makes the output only the color string
 - The `-c` flag calculates the contrast of the color.
 If this evaluates to black, exit status 0.
 If white, exit status 1.
 - If the -r, -g, or -b flags are used, red, green, or blue are affected by the operation respectively.
 - The tint value can be within the set of values supported by a `long` datatype.